Dripify vs Apollo Comparison

 • Is LinkedIn your primary prospecting channel, or do you need outreach across email, phone, and LinkedIn in one place?

-• Do you need a contact database, or do you already have your target list and just need to reach them?
+• Do you need a B2B contact data platform, or do you already have your target list and just need to reach them?

 • Are you a small team automating personal outreach, or a sales org running coordinated campaigns across multiple reps?